 - Also avoid coatings like laminate and soft-touch, they are made of plastic and break down into microplastics.

-- If possible, always go for plant-based ink instead of petroleum.
+- If possible, always go for eco-friendly ink aka. plant-based instead of petroleum.

 - Ask your printer what options there are for the printing process you are requesting and what experiences they have.